TechWomen Professional Mentors

 A Professional Mentor is a TechWomen volunteer who works closely with an Emerging Leader to help her grow and thrive professionally.
 Each mentor facilitates experiences that expose the Emerging Leader to an extensive professional network and inspire her with respect to the energetic, innovative, risk-taking culture embodied by Silicon Valley.
 A Professional Mentor also supports the Emerging Leader to plan and implement a mentorship project based on her learning goals and the unique network and environment of the mentor’s company.

-Emerging Leaders will be in the San Francisco Bay Area from September – October 2016.
+Emerging Leaders will be in the San Francisco Bay Area during September and October 2018 and will be at their host company on most weekdays between October 1 – 23, 2018.

 What will a Professional Mentor do?